OpenTechStrategies/hypha-wiki/Roadmap.md

 ## Recently accomplished
 The most informative way to find what has recently been accomplished and about to be added to the production app is to view [open pull requests](https://github.com/OpenTechFund/opentech.fund/pulls?q=is%3Aopen+is%3Apr).
 Alternatively, the [Releases list](https://github.com/OpenTechFund/opentech.fund/releases) also shows what has recently be added and deployed.
 The most informative way to find out what has recently been accomplished and is now on the production app is to view [recently closed pull requests](https://github.com/OpenTechFund/opentech.fund/pulls?q=is%3Apr+is%3Aclosed).

+As a general routine, the project releases new features/fixes in weekly batches on Fridays.